MohamedMesto/Dealna.de_v1.4/README.md

 ### **Future Features**

 1. **About Us Page**
-   - Provide information about the platform's mission, vision, and values, as well as the team behind **EC Platform 2050 V1**.
+   - Provide information about the platform's mission, vision, and values, as well as the team behind **Dealna.de v1**.

 2. **Wishlist Functionality**
    - Allow users to save products to a wishlist for future purchase.